-In Kenya a little can go a long way. £35 per month totally covers the cost of the education, food, clothing and shelter of one of the children we are helping.

-“The friendships made through this scheme are life long and the change being made is tangible.
-You will get back more than you give!”

 In Kenya a little can go a long way. £35 per month totally covers the education of one of the children we are helping.

 “The friendships made through this scheme are life long and the change being made is tangible.
 You will get back more than you give!”